Aetherinox/obsidian-dataview-snippets/Snippets/Page Cloud 1/README.md

 <br />

 This snippet supports `Frontmatter` values for the page names.
-For more information on this, view the section customization section: [Page Titles](#page-titles).
+For more information on this, view the customization section: [Page Titles](#page-titles).

 <br />